Coolkids38/Cool_Ideas/app_ideas.md

-- Kai Moore's favorite apps
-  Notes
-  YouTube
-  Robinhood

-- Phillip Ho's favorite apps
  ### Snapchat
  - **Category:** Social and Entertainment
- - **Mobile:** App allows user to capture any moments anytime they want using camera and mic.
+ - **Mobile:** App allows users to capture any moment at anytime they want through their phones.
+Phones make the app more user friend.
- - **Story:** Easy way to capture and share any moments with friends.
+ - **Story:** Easier way to capture and share moments with friends without having the lasting of impact of other social media apps.
  - **Market:** For anyone who just want to post their daily routine.
-Keep up with your friends daily activities.
+Quick way to keep up with your friends' daily activities.
  - **Habit:** User can post multiple stories and snaps at anytime of the day.
- - **Scope** Very formed app. started out just taking pictures and sending to friends or story and now inlcuidng location based.
+Can be very addictive with because it is quick.
+ - **Scope:** Started out like a app to qucikly exchange pictures and messages to a friend.
+Now has location based and money transfer.

 ### YouTube
   - **Category:** Entertainment/video/live streaming